sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-1.md

 Firstly, I spoke too soon as there wouldn't be a Part 2 if we _had_ solved the problem once and for all.
 Secondly, sometimes the more complex the query, the more efficient it is.
 And lastly, the cliché holds: computers do what you tell them to.
 When debugging this is usually a good place to start.

-Stay tuned for Part 2 in which we tackle scalability challenges.
+Stay tuned for Part 2 in which we tackle additional scalability challenges.

 <style>
   figure .no-shadow { box-shadow: none; }